The “safe country of origin” concept has been introduced in Italian legislation by Decree Law 113/2018, implemented by L 132/2018.[1]

 An applicant can be considered coming from a safe country of origin only if they are citizens of that country or a stateless person who previously habitually resided in that country and they have not invoked serious grounds to believe that the country is not safe due to their particular situation.[12]

-The Questura shall inform the applicant that if he or she comes from a designated country of safe origin, his or her application may be rejected.[17]
+The Questura shall inform the applicant, at the moment of lodging of the application that if they come from a designated country of safe origin, their application may be rejected.[13]

 An application made by an applicant coming from a safe country of origin is channelled into an Accelerated Procedure, whereby the Territorial Commission takes a decision within 9 days.[14]